History

 The External link opens in new tab or windowMaritimes & Northeast Pipeline (M&NP) is a 1,101-kilometre mainline transmission pipeline built to transport natural gas from developments offshore Nova Scotia to markets in Atlantic Canada and the northeastern United States.

-The Brunswick Pipeline is a 145-km natural gas transmission pipeline supplied exclusively by External link opens in new tab or windowRepsol Energy Canada Ltd. The pipeline extends from the Canaport™ Liquefied Natural Gas (LNG) receiving and re-gasification terminal in east Saint John, New Brunswick, to supply current and future markets in Canada and the US Northeast.
+The Brunswick Pipeline is a 145-km natural gas transmission pipeline supplied exclusively by External link opens in new tab or windowRepsol Energy Canada Ltd. The pipeline extends from the Canaport™ Liquified Natural Gas (LNG) receiving and re-gasification terminal in east Saint John, New Brunswick, to supply current and future markets in Canada and the US Northeast.
 Brunswick Pipeline is owned and operated by Emera New Brunswick.
 The 30-inch diameter pipeline extends through southwest New Brunswick to an interconnection with the Maritimes & Northeast Pipeline near St. Stephen, New Brunswick.
 Except for seven above-ground facilities, the pipeline is buried for its entire length.

 The External link opens in new tab or windowEast and West Musquash Watershed is home to numerous lakes, reservoirs, rivers, External link opens in new tab or windowMusquash Estuary Marine Protection Zone, camps and 5 dams which are susceptible to spring flooding.
 Musquash Fire - Rescue provides timely response to the watershed area whether it be rescue, first aid and/or evacuation in times of crisis.
 Our specialized training and equipment ensures that residents and pleasure seekers alike have qualified and dedicated individuals to assist them in their time of need.